Bevs-n-Devs/bookingtemplate/README.md

 # Booking CRM System Template
 This is a template for a booking CRM system in Golang, which can be used as a starting point for creating a booking CRM system for any client or company.

+This template can then be applied to any project, and just altering the theme via the [100 HTML templates pack](https://themewagon.github.io/100-template-bundle/).

 ## Process
 1. Client chooses a service from a list of services.
 2. Client chooses the length of the service - 30 minutes, 1 hour, 2 hours, etc.